 These animals are generally inactive during the day time.

 They are selective eaters that always opt for the most nutritious weeds, leaves, twigs, and shrubs.

 Mule deer mate in the fall and winter during the rut season.

 Gestation is about 204 days.

 A doe gives birth to 1-4 fawns in May or June.

 Fawns have speckles on their backs and leave their mother in about a year.

 Mule Deer in winter | Pixabay Image

-Keep your eyes peeled and there is a very good chance that you'll spot a mule deer while you're in Big Sky Country.
+If you keep your eyes peeled, there's a very good chance that you'll spot a mule deer while you're in Big Sky Country.
 They are around all year long.
 Watch out for them in neighborhoods, on the ski slopes, during your hikes and bikes, and definitely while you're driving around dusk and dawn.
 These majestic animals are always fun to spot, but please give them space and always respect wild animals.